 Today I would like to talk about another reason we should read fairy tales to our children.
 How about because children love them?!
 How many times do children beg to hear Goldilocks and the Three Bears or Three Little Pigs over and over again?
 They don’t ask to reread the stories because they are learning skills.
 Children ask for rereads because they love the stories!

 One story the kids ask to read over and over again is The Princess and the Frog.
-The Story World-Real World theme set is great to use when the kids ask to re-read the story again and again because their love of the story makes it easy to bridge to the nonfiction books Fantastic Frogs and Castles.
+The Story World Real World is great to use when the kids ask to re-read the story again and again because their love of the story makes it easy to bridge to the nonfiction books Fantastic Frogs and Castles.
 These books provide fun and interesting facts that tie into the elements of The Princess and the Frog.
 Fantastic Frogs helps teach interesting, fun facts about frogs.
 Castles describes what life was like inside real castles.
 What I found was that the students not only asked to reread The Princess and the Frog, they also asked to reread Fantastic Frogs and Castles over and over again!!

 In conclusion, remember that we must read fairy tales to children for many reasons.
 But the most important reason to a child is because they love them!